 Everything on the other side of the street is much more enjoyable.
 There are a lot of good holes in this stretch.
 Most notable would be the double-dogleg par-5 6th.
 It has numerous risk/reward options with a split fairway and all sorts of different angles to consider.
 The short, but deadly par-4 9th is also a good one.
 It is a sharp dogleg left around a lake.
 I wish I had more local knowledge before playing both of these holes because I took some aggressive lines that I shouldn’t have and it cost me a stroke or two on an otherwise really good round.

 Both of the par-3s on the front nine are also nice, with water hazards to hit over.

 Eventually, you come back across the parkway for the final few holes.
-I liked the par-3 17th and 18 was decent, but otherwise it gets a little boring again once you are back on this side of the property.
+I liked the par-3 17th and the 18th was decent, too, but otherwise it gets a little boring again once you are back on this side of the property.
 Overall, I would say I really liked 2/3 of the course and the other third was just “meh.”
 That’s why I would easily lean toward Mountain as a more interesting 1-18 layout that also has more eye-catching scenery and landscaping.